Skip to main content

 Teaching Assistantship

 Our PhD funding usually takes the form of a Teaching Assistantship (TA).
-TA duties typically include grade exams in one of our larger lecture courses (20 hours per week).
-In Academic year 2019-20, that TAship included the following benefits:
+TA duties typically include grading exams in one of our larger lecture courses (20 hours per week).
+In academic year 2024-25, that teaching assistantship included the following benefits:

 • Covers all tuition and fees (except about $300)

-• We also try to ensure that every admitted PhD student gets 2 semesters of that 5 years of funding in the form of an RAship.
-This gives you the same benefits as a TAship with no teaching requirements.
-Students usually take one semester of that RAship to conduct research away from campus once they have completed their preliminary examinations, and one semester to focus on writing later in the process.
+• We also try to ensure that every admitted PhD student gets 2 semesters of that 5 years of funding in the form of a research assistantship.
+This gives you the same benefits as a teaching assistantship with no teaching requirements.
+Students usually take one semester of that research assistantship to conduct research away from campus once they have completed their preliminary examinations, and one semester to focus on writing later in the process.

 Competitive Recruitment Fellowships